| [ < ] | [ > ] | [ << ] | [ Up ] | [ >> ] | [Top] | [Contents] | [Index] | [ ? ] |

 time-consuming inconvenience that may take many lines of code.
 The job

-may be easier with awk
+may be easier with awk.

-utility interprets a special-purpose programming language
+The awk utility interprets a special-purpose programming language

 that makes it possible to handle simple data-reformatting jobs